schimi-dev/schi-template-app/README.md

 ## TODO
 * Tailwind should be configured via a Typescript config file within one of the next versions of `create-next-app`.
+* Improve the styling of the cards for creating a new project and for displaying an existing project on `/dashboard` page.